JakeYallop/CollabScience-Static/Readme.md

+## This is the static web app version of CollabScience.
+To see the source code of the version submitted to the NASA Space Apps Challenge 2023 Hackathon, [go here](https://github.com/JakeYallop/CollabScience)

 # CollabScience

 CollabScience helps you find the science projects that matter to you, rather than spending all your time reviewing lists of open science projects you can now find a project to contribute to in minutes!
 What we innovated is  a 'Swipe & Match' feature, where users can swipe through projects and, upon a match, connect with those that align with their expertise and interests.